Geology Determines Destiny

 I was surprised that many of the things most of us assume are “fact” are still theories that require more field work.
 Maybe that’s why geologists seem open-minded.
 They know how quickly the study of the Earth can lead to brand new theories.
 And they know how some of the theories we hold onto today -- like plate tectonics or a meteorite crashing into the Yucatan and cutting short the lives of dinosaurs – were laughed at only fifty years ago.

 Of course, Geology itself is humbling.
-It’s a true science, where empirical evidence rules the day, not parables or hearsay or something on social media.
+It’s a true science, where empirical evidence rules the day, not parables or hearsay or something on TicToc.
 It’s not something you can vote on.
-If you could, I’m sure some of those geologic names would change fast!
+If you could, I’m sure some of those geologic names for rocks would change fast!

 Here are some things I learned that you may not have heard about...